pop-ecx/rango/README.md

 ## Announcements
 Rango now supports Windows targets.
 Most of the linux features are ported over to windows as well.
-It is still in its rearly stages and at this point does not support packing out of the box.
-You can use external packers to back the windows binaries.
+It is still in its early stages and at this point does not support packing out of the box.
+You can use external packers to pack the windows binaries.

 > :warning: Rango is still not mature yet.
 Expect some bugs.